Njaramba-Riri/RiriNjaramba/README.md

 If you have any questions, feel free to contact me.

-Thank you for visiting my portfolio!
+Thank you for stopping by!.